Government of New Brunswick

 • Full name, mailing address (including postal code) and telephone number

-When the assessor receives your Request for Review, he or she will contact you to confirm property details and discuss particular valuation issues.
-At this time, you will be able to provide additional documents to support your reason for objecting to the assessment value (if applicable).
+When the assessor receives your Request for Review, he or she may contact you to confirm additional property details or discuss particular valuation matters.

 What is the deadline to file a Request for Review?